nebiyusahlu/github-demo/README.md

 # github-demo
-A simple repository to show Git workflow
+This is a  simple repository to show Git workflow.